Mainframe Tape Details:

 Physical Recording Issues:

 A mainframe-style tape format can be written to any media that supports variable block mode.
 (Allows differing block sizes to be written to the tape.)
-This includes 4mm, 8mm, AIT, LTO, DLT and TK, some QIC, and others, but the most common are 9-track tapes, 3480/3490/3490E tapes, 3570, and 3590 tapes.
-4mm, 8mm, and AIT are helical scan tapes, and their physical recording methods are different, but logically they appear the same as a linear tape.
-This page only discusses the common mainframe tapes, 9-track, 3480/3490, 3490E, 3570, and 3590 in detail, but other tapes are similar.
+This includes 4mm, 8mm, AIT, LTO, DLT and TK, some QIC, and others, but the most common are 9-track tapes, 3480/3490/3490E tapes, 3570, 3590, and 3592 tapes.
+4mm, 8mm, and AIT are helical scan tapes, and their physical recording methods are different, but logically they appear the same as a linear tape, and they support variable block sizes just like a linear tape.
+This page only discusses the common mainframe tapes, 9-track, IBM 3480/3490, 3490E, 3570, 3590, 3592, and StorageTek 9840 and 9940 in detail, but other tapes can contain mainframe formats.

 9-track tapes: